codevalley/foxhole/progress.md

 - [x] Align CI checks with local pre-commit hooks for consistency
 - [x] Update pre-commit configuration to ensure all checks are in "check-only" mode
 - [x] Run pre-commit install to apply new pre-commit configuration
+- [x] Implement asynchronous WebSocket manager with proper connection handling and disconnection events
+- [x] Update WebSocket endpoint to use the new WebSocketManager features
+- [x] Refactor WebSocket tests to use asynchronous operations and proper connection closure checks
+- [x] Implement wait_for_disconnect method in WebSocketManager to ensure proper disconnection in tests
+- [x] Add more detailed logging in WebSocketManager for better debugging
+- [x] Update test_websocket_disconnect to use the new wait_for_disconnect method
+- [x] Ensure proper cleanup of WebSocket connections in tests, even in case of failures

 ## In Progress
 - [ ] Set up Docker and Kamal configuration for deployment